UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: Related Work

 \subsection{Object Detection}

-Most object detection methods mainly differ in positive and negative sample assignment.
+Positive and negative sample assignment is an important component for object detection frameworks.
 Two-stage detectors~\cite{ren2015faster,cai2018cascade} and a part of one-stage detectors~\cite{lin2017focal,liu2016ssd} construct positive and negative samples by hand-crafted multi-scale anchors with the IoU threshold and model confidence.
 Anchor-free one-stage detectors~\cite{tian2019fcos,zhou2019objects,law2018cornernet} assign positive and negative samples to feature maps by a grid of object centers.
-Zhang \etal~\cite{zhang2020bridging} demonstrate that the performance gap between them is due to the selection of positive and negative training samples.
+Zhang \etal demonstrate that the performance gap between them is due to the selection of positive and negative training samples~\cite{zhang2020bridging}.
 DETR~\cite{carion2020end} is a recent object detection framework that is conceptually simpler without hand-crafted process by direct set prediction~\cite{stewart2016end}, which assigns the positive and negative samples automatically.

 Apart from the positive and negative sample selection problem, the trade-off between classification and localization is also intractable for object detection.
-Zhang \etal~\cite{zhang2019towards} demonstrate that there is a domain misalignment between classification and localization.
+Zhang \etal illustrate that there is a domain misalignment between classification and localization~\cite{zhang2019towards}.
 Wu \etal~\cite{wu2020rethinking} and Song \etal~\cite{song2020revisiting} design two head structures for classification and localization.
-They point out that these two tasks may have opposite preferences.
-For our pre-training model, it maintains shared feature for classification and localization.
+They point out that these two tasks may have opposite feature preferences.
+As for our pre-training model, it shares feature for classification and localization.
 Therefore, it is essential to take a well trade-off between these two tasks.